 Mark was a deadbeat dad.

 The original divorce decree required, among other things, that Mark make regular payments of $5,000 for the cost of their son Marshall’s college tuition.
 But, despite the court order, Mark didn’t think that was fair.
 He’d already paid some money to Jenny, as well as “a variety of different expenses”; it really seemed unnecessary to him that he should have to pay everything he owed.
 As he told the court:

 So anyway, long story short, we got into a tug of war, back and forth, on whether I owed or I didn’t owe.
 Long story short, she threatened several times to take me to court.
 And I don’t think that I owed her that 18 — or $15,000, whatever it was, for one second.
 But I, frankly, couldn’t take another public spectacle.
 I said, all right.
 Well, then I’ll pay it.
-I paid initially about $5,000, then she wanted more.Dr.
-Gundry reveals the top 3 common foods that you would have never guessed were the cause of your fatigue.
+I paid initially about $5,000, then she wanted more.Beverly Hills surgeon explains at home fix for crepey skin around the arms, legs, and stomach.

 And what I’ll submit to you here is two things here in the month of October, one is my checking account, which was indeed pulled down to about $7,000, and I didn’t want to make a $5,000 payment at that time.
 Because I said, look, I can do one or the other, but I can’t do both.